morrownr/rtl8852bu/README.md

 * Brostrend AX4L
 * ALFA AWUS036AXER
 * ALFA AWUS036AX
+* Additional adapters that are based on the supported chipsets.

 Note: If you are looking for information about what adapter to buy, click [here](https://github.com/morrownr/USB-WiFi) and look for Main Menu